 Start by preparing the dashi.
 I opt for homemade awase dashi made with dried kelp and bonito flakes, but you could make a vegetarian/vegan kelp and shiitake mushroom stock if you prefer.
 Alternatively, you can use instant dashi or dashi bags.

-Transfer the dashi to a pot and bring it to a boil over a medium heat.
+Transfer the dashi to a pot and bring it to a boil over medium heat.

 While the dashi is heating, whisk the egg in a bowl until the yolk and whites are combined.

-If you prefer a thinner consistency porridge, you can wash the cooked rice in a sieve before adding it to the broth.
+If you prefer a thinner porridge consistency, you can wash the cooked rice in a sieve before adding it to the broth.
 Be sure to shake it thoroughly to remove the excess water.

 Once the dashi is boiling, add the cooked rice.